Congo Bill (serial)

 Congo Bill is a Columbia movie serial released in 1948 based on the DC Comics character Congo Bill, later named Congorilla.

 Plot

 A girl is about to inherit a fortune, but she is missing in Africa.
-Her family engages Congo Bill, an adventurer, to find her, and bring her back to civilization.
-He follows a legend about a mysterious White Queen, but his path is full of difficulties, by an inhospitable jungle, and the man who will lose the fortune if the girl is found alive.
+Her family engages Congo Bill, an adventurer, to find her and bring her back to civilization.
+He follows a legend about a mysterious White Queen, but his path is full of difficulties, through an inhospitable jungle, and the man who will lose his fortune if the girl is found alive.